New Madison Police Chief Shon Barnes promises collaboration, focus on violent crime

 Barnes is the former director of training and professional development for Chicago’s police oversight group and before that was a deputy chief in the small North Carolina City of Salisbury.
 He began his career in 2000 with the Greensboro, North Carolina, Police Department, where he rose to captain, but prior to that worked as a public high school teacher.
 He also has a doctorate in leadership studies.

-Barnes said he will be "laser-focused" on violent crime prevention and that reducing it "will also require us to examine alternative solutions to discretionary arrests of lower-level offenses.
+Barnes said he will be “laser-focused” on preventing violent crime, something he said “will also require us to examine alternative solutions to discretionary arrests of lower-level offenses.

 “Clearly we have to understand we cannot always arrest our way out of problems,” he said.